 There are many ways to remember or extend the positive impact of a lost loved one’s life beyond their death, especially during the holidays.
 Here are some ideas:

-- Light a candle in their memory at special holiday meals.
+- Light a candle in their memory.

 - Take flowers to their grave site, or another place where family and friends go to remember them.